-The final database is characterized by 51.889.557 points, 49.853.646 points from TLS survey on internal surface of masonry structure, and 2.035.911 points from UAV survey on external surface and coverage ruins of the vaulted structure.
-The average density in the overall integrated point cloud is 1 point/3 mm.
+The final database featured 51.889.557 and 49.853.646 points from the TLS survey on the internal surfaces of the masonry structure, and 2.035.911 points from the UAV survey on the external surface and the ruins of the vaulted structure.
+The average density in the overall integrated point cloud was 1 point/3 mm.

-From the joint processing of the collected archives, drawings, sections and plans of useful reference were produced for the overall knowledge of the architectural complex and as guidance for the intensive mapping of the pathologies of degradation and instability, documented in the photographic repertoire.
-The two-dimensional representation, however, has difficultly described the quality of distribution and volumetric development of the main structural apparatus, made even more complex in the interpretation by the ruined character of the site, and therefore by the loss of many of the main shapes conventionally identifiable for the classification of the apparatus (intrados of the vaults, opening profiles and local collapses, integrity of the elevation structures).
+From the joint processing of the collected archives, useful reference drawings, sections, and plans were produced to obtain comprehensive knowledge of the architectural complex and to serve as guidance for the intensive mapping of the pathologies of degradation and instability documented in the photographic repertoire.
+However, the 2D representation barely described the quality of distribution and the volumetric development of the main structural elements, rendered even more complex by the ruined condition of the site and, as such, by the loss of many of the main shapes conventionally identifiable for the classification of the elements (intrados of the vaults, opening profiles and local collapses, integrity of the elevation structures).

-Also, the attempt of processing for elevation maps, as standard analysis of deformation mechanisms by the point cloud displacement from a reference plane [22], did not satisfy the need for knowledge on the deformation of the structural surfaces.
-The high surface processing of the structural envelope, due internally to the collapse conditions and externally to the decorative brick structure, has returned difficult-to-read color maps, where the excessive fragmentation of the level indicators has failed to guarantee an overall picture of interpretation of plastic deformations.
+In addition, the attempt at processing for elevation maps, as a standard analysis of deformation mechanisms using the point cloud displacement from a reference plane [22], did not satisfy the knowledge requirements in terms of the deformation of the structural surfaces.
+The high surface processing of the structural envelope, due internally to the collapse conditions and externally to the decorative brick structure, resulted in difficult-to-read colour maps, where the excessive fragmentation of the level indicators failed to provide an overall interpretative picture of the deformations.

-OPPORTUNITIES OF 3D INTEGRATED MODELLING FOR THE DIAGNOSIS OF STRUCTURAL SHAPE
+OPPORTUNITIES For 3D INTEGRATED MODELLING FOR THE DIAGNOSIS OF the STRUCTURAL SHAPE

-The aim for the structural representation has been focused on the development of a continuous mesh modelling protocol, enriched with reality-based qualities, achieved as the objective of digital survey for the detailed and unperfect shape as it is conformed by the instability and mechanical features.
-These shapes, controlled and certified within the envelope of the structural object, necessarily introduce a need to manage the polygonal geometric mesh that defines them, whose processes are however rewarded by the representation of a morphological detail that is itself a source of diagnostic reflections on the mechanisms of analysis systems [23] [24].
+The aim of the structural representation was focused on the development of a continuous mesh modelling protocol, enriched with reality-based qualities, achieved as part of the objective of digitally surveying detailed and imperfect shapes as confirmed by the instability and mechanical features.
+These shapes, controlled and certified within the envelope of the structural object, necessarily introduce a need to manage the polygonal geometric mesh that defines them, the processes of which are, however, improved by the representation of a morphological detail that is itself a source of diagnostic reflections on the mechanisms of analytical systems [23] [24].

-The obtained 3D models, in this sense, not only pursue the necessary analysis of deviation between static surfaces, but they consolidate a certified practice that defines them both as outputs, directly applicable for the quality of structural instabilities, and as input data for further implementations, in particular on computational platforms.
-In this way, a digital data
+In this sense, the obtained 3D models not only pursue the necessary analysis of the deviation between static surfaces but also consolidate a certified practice that defines them both as outputs, directly applicable for the quality of structural instabilities, and as input data for further implementation, specifically on computational platforms.